Scattering theory of frequency-entangled biphoton states facilitated by cavity polaritons: Discussion and Perspectives

-We showed that the outgoing biphoton entanglement entropy in the case of a cavity containing a steady-state photon population exhibits a more complex behavior with a relatively small variation range [Figs.~\ref{Fig:OccupCav}(c) and \ref{Fig:ExpJSA}(d)].
+We showed that the outgoing biphoton entanglement entropy in the case of a cavity containing a steady-state photon population exhibits a more complex behavior with a relatively small variation range [Figs.~\ref{Fig:OccupCav}{ (b)} and \ref{Fig:ExpJSA}(d)].
 Accordingly, we argue that biphoton scattering quantum light spectroscopy serves as a sensitive probe of polariton states in the photon-vacuum state.
 As the coupling strength increases, the cavity may transition into the ultrastrong coupling regime, where nontrivial correlations emerge between the photon vacuum and the QEs~\cite{fornRMP:2019,KockumNRP:2019,leBoiteAQT:2020}.
 In this regime, biphoton scattering can provide a powerful probe for these nontrivial correlations and their effect on the bipolariton interactions.
 However, such an application requires an input biphoton pair with a sufficiently broad JSA to span the spectral range encompassing the large Rabi splitting of the polariton states.
 Compared to conventional ultrafast techniques, the proposed biphoton scattering spectroscopy has advantage of using low photon excitation regime for probing the elementary excitations without affecting interactions between them and potentially the vacuum fluctuations.

-In conclusion, we have developed a tractable scattering theory framework for describing the scattering of a biphoton wavepacket through a photonic cavity supporting polariton and bipolariton quasiparticles.
-The adopted Green function representation provides a versatile approach for modeling quasiparticle dynamics in molecular and semiconductor materials coupled to a cavity mode.
-A particularly promising although challenging direction is the application of this quantum photon spectroscopy to probe cavity quantum materials characterized by strongly correlated electronic structures and some showing the ultrastrong coupling with the photon modes.
-The formalism indeed enables modeling across a broad range of coupling regimes, ranging from weak to strong and ultrastrong coupling.
+In conclusion, we have developed a tractable scattering theory framework for describing the scattering of a biphoton wavepacket through a photonic cavity supporting polariton and bipolariton quasiparticles. { The theory advances the uncorrelated input biphoton scattering formalism, used in waveguide cavity QED~\cite{Sheremet_RMP:2023}, to the case of entangled photon pairs, opening new perspectives for its applications.} The adopted Green function representation provides a versatile approach for modeling quasiparticle dynamics in molecular and semiconductor materials coupled to a cavity mode.
 Our model calculations based on the TC model revealed that the output JSA is a result of an interplay between polariton and bipolariton Fano-type resonance and the input JSA.
 Moreover, we identified the limitations imposed by the structure of the input JSA and demonstrated the sensitivity of the technique for probing polaritons supported by a cavity in the vacuum state.